Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Summary and Discussion

 Here, let us give discussions for future studies.
-We have exhausted possible two-vortex molecule states, and have briefly given some examples of three and four vortex molecule states since these states are quite nontrivial.
-Further studies should be done for a vortex-molecule lattice under a rapid rotation relevant for neutron star interiors.
-In particular, it is important to investigate which is realized among a symmetric vortex-molecule lattice as found in two-component BECs \cite{Mueller2002,Kasamatsu2003,Cipriani:2013nya} or a non-symmetric glassy state realized under the complicated polimerization of vortex molecules.
-We here have studied only the case for the magnetic field parallel to the the direction of vortices.
+We have exhausted possible two-vortex molecule states, and have briefly given some examples of three, four, and many vortex molecule states since these states are quite nontrivial.
+Further detailed and systematic studies should be done for a vortex-molecule lattice under a rapid rotation relevant for neutron star interiors.
+Although we show the nonsymmetric configurations of vortex molecules in this work, detailed analyses are needed including comparisons with a symmetric vortex-molecule lattice as found in two-component BECs \cite{Mueller2002,Kasamatsu2003,Cipriani:2013nya}.
+We here have studied only the case for the magnetic field parallel to the direction of vortices.
 It will be one of important directions for neutron star interiors to investigate the case of an arbitrary angle between them.

-Apart from steady states under rotation studied thus far, a dynamics of vortices in three spatial dimensions is also crucial for neutron star dynamics such as the pulsar glitch phenomenon.
+Apart from steady states under rotation studied thus far, a dynamics of vortices in three spatial dimensions is also crucial for neutron star dynamics such as pulsar glitch phenomena.
 The most important feature of vortex dynamics in $^3P_2$ superfluids would be the non-Abelian property of half-quantized vortices implying that they are noncommutative under exchange.
 It is important whether two vortices reconnect in collision or a formation of a rung between them occurs as the cases of non-Abelian vortices in the cyclic phase of a spin-2 BEC \cite{Kobayashi:2008pk} and the nematic phase of a spin-2 BEC \cite{Kobayashi:2011_arXiv,Borgh:2016cco}.
-For instance, a vortex reconnection is crucial for states of the quantum turbulence \cite{Kobayashi:2016_arXiv}.
+For instance, a vortex reconnection is crucial for states of quantum turbulences \cite{Kobayashi:2016_arXiv}.
 Collision of two vortex molecules may be accompanied by swapping partners as in vortex molecules in two-component BECs \cite{Eto:2019uhe}.
-In addition, the dimerization of vortex molecules found in this paper may occur in a certain part of two vortex lines, thus forming for instance a X junction.
-Thus, multiple vortex molecules are expected to be entangled in general.
+In addition, the dimerization of vortex molecules found in this paper may occur in a certain part of two vortex lines, thus forming for instance an X junction.
+Thus, multiple vortex molecules are expected to be entangled in general, which should be also crucial for pulsar glitches.

+Let us mention the case of two spatial dimensions.
+A phase transition due to unbinding of a vortex and an anti-vortex is known as the Berezinskii-Kosterlitz-Thouless (BKT) transition in two spatial dimension.
+Recently, a novel type of BKT transition due to vortex molecules was found in two-component systems \cite{Kobayashi:2018ezm}.
+Therefore, the BKT transition of neutron $^3P_2$ superfluids confined in a quasi-two-dimensional plane should be an interesting subject.